jennifercw/jennifercw.github.io/index.md

 Previously, I graduated with an Integrated Master's Degree in Mathematics and Physics from the University of Warwick in 2016.
 My focus was on Algebraic Geometry.
 Following this, I worked as a Software Engineer for 3 years before returning to university.

+In my spare time, I like studying more languages than any individual should attempt at once, eating katsu curry and travelling (when the world is not in a state of lockdown).

 ## Social Media

 You can find me on Twitter @[JenniferCWhite](https://www.twitter.com/JenniferCWhite).